kaustubhad/fastman/README.md

 ## Examples

 The **fastman** package includes functions for creating Manhattan plots and Q-Q plots from GWAS results.
 Let us first try using the package on a regular PLINK assoc output file.

+### Reading a regular PLINK assoc output dataset
 ```
-m=read.delim("kd2_only_dz.10.a.assoc.linear",header=TRUE,stringsAsFactors=FALSE,sep=" ");
+m=read.delim("kd2_only_dz.10.a.assoc.linear",header=TRUE,stringsAsFactors=FALSE,sep=" ")
 ```
-This dataset has results for 1,222,628 SNPs on chromosomes.
+This dataset has results for 1,222,628 SNPs on 23 chromosomes.
 Let us take a look at the data.
 ```
 str(m)
 ```